How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 How To Bill Therapy Code 90837: What Can Therapists Bill?

 90837 is a CPT code used strictly for individual psychotherapy.
-This means one-on-one therapy sessions that are insight-oriented, supportive, and aim to modify or correct a client’s behavior or mindset.
+This means one-on-one therapy sessions.
+These sessions are insight-oriented, supportive, and aim to modify or correct a client’s behavior or mindset.

-As you are aware, there are different types of psychotherapy, from talk therapy and counseling to cognitive behavioral therapy.
+As you are aware, there are different types of psychotherapy.
+Talk therapy, counseling, and cognitive behavioral therapy fall within this realm.
 You can use 90837 to bill for any of these, as long as it’s for 53 minutes or more.

 If you’re billing Medicare, you can also use the CPT code 90837 to bill for the following: